Women and the environment: Women's attitude and the environment

-Climate change and women
+Climate change

+Population

 One of the biggest drivers of climate change is population growth.
-The world's population has been set to reach 10 billion by the end of the 21st century, putting a strain on resources such as water supplies, food, energy and people, needing almost 40% more food, 40% more water and 50% more energy.
-Projections for the future are based on data from past years, such as 1950–1960 when the developing world's population started to double, increasing from three billion to over six billion by 2000.
-Niger is projected to go from 15 million to 80 million by 2050, alongside Afghanistan anticipated to go from 30 million to 82 million.
-This population growth coupled with consumption and waste will have large effects on ecosystems and communities.
+The world's population is set to reach 10 billion by the end of the 21st century, putting a strain on resources such as water supplies, food, and energy.
+To accommodate this growth in population, it is estimated that almost 40% more food, 40% more water and 50% more energy is necessary.
+Projections for the future are based on data from past years, such as the period from 1950 to 1960 when the developing world's population doubled, increasing from three billion to over six billion by 2000.
+Niger is projected to go from 15 million to 80 million by 2050, alongside Afghanistan, which is anticipated to go from 30 million to 82 million.
+This population growth, coupled with consumption and waste will have large effects on ecosystems and communities.
 With an increase in population, there is also projection for an increase in emissions, effects of industrialization, contributing to climate change.
-Some may argue that the third world is not responsible for the brunt of climate change, considering that the first world is using more resources, which is questionably more impactful on climate change than the population of the developing world.
+Some argue that the third world is not responsible for the brunt of climate change as the first world is using more resources, which is more impactful on climate change.

 Population growth is influenced by women's education.
 Education of women with information and access to birth control are key factors that influence population.
 Education for women leads to few children, has been seen to improve health and reduce mortality, affecting the global population outlook.
 In addition, according to Wolfgang, there is literature and research surrounding the idea that education leads to better health and income, changing thinking and attitudes around jobs with an emphasis on social and economic opportunities instead of family size.
-The idea of using education, as a means of controlling population in developing countries is questioned with the discourse around ‘third world’ women requiring ‘intervention’ and excessively reproducing.
+The idea of using education as a means of controlling population in developing countries is questioned, along with the discourse around 'third world' women requiring 'intervention' and excessively reproducing.